By: Author John Cunningham. Published: 2020/10/14 at 9:48 am

 Gas Line Clamp

-Teng 1/2 Torque wrench, a fantastic tool I use it every day, and mine is still going strong.
+Teng 1/2 Torque wrench is a fantastic tool.
+I use it every day, and mine is still going strong.
 A torque wrench is advised for tightening components such as flywheel nuts and blades.
 The torque spec of these components is very important.
 Picture links to Amazon.com.
 If you’re buying a torque wrench, check out my review of Teng torque wrench, it’s the model I use.